-Our Board formed the Executive Committee to meet on a recurring basis and provide frequent oversight and guidance to management.
+Our Board formed the Executive Committee to meet as needed and provide frequent oversight and guidance to management.
 We believed this to be critical given our small senior management team, liquidity position, and need to maximize the resources of the Board to continue to develop ONS-5010 and maximize stockholder value.
-The Executive Committee is comprised of our Executive Chairman,

-Randy Thurman, Julian Gangolli, Yezan Haddadin, Lawrence A. Kenyon and Faisal Sukhtian.
-The Executive Committee meets at least bi-weekly and provides guidance and direction to Mr. Kenyon, who acts as Chief Executive Officer, Chief Financial Officer and Secretary.
+The Executive Committee is comprised of our Executive Chairman, Randy Thurman, Julian Gangolli, Yezan Haddadin, Lawrence A. Kenyon, Faisal Sukhtian and C. Russell Trenary III.
+The Executive Committee meets as needed and provides guidance and direction to the executive management team.